Grinding beans for an espresso

 Discover how to get the coffee to your taste and enjoy a freshly brewed espresso of constant quality every day!

-Why grind coffee beans for espresso?
+Why grind coffee fresh beans for espresso?

 Of course, you can brew a cup of espresso with ground coffee.